Hawkes autoregressive processes: a new model for multiscale and heterogeneous processes: Proof of results of Section

 \subsection{Proof of Lemma \ref{lem4.3} and Proposition \ref{prop4.4}}

-\begin{proof}[Proof of Lemma \ref{lem4.3}] Given a sequence $Z$ it is clear that the sequence $V$ is well defined by the \eqref{eq4.1}.
-Unrolling \eqref{eq4.1} gives an expression of $V^p_k$ as a fixed linear combination of the $Z^{p'}_{k'}$ with $k' \leq k$, which proves existence of the coefficients.
+\begin{proof}[Proof of Lemma \ref{lem4.3}] Given a sequence $Z$ it is clear that the sequence $V$ is well defined by \eqref{eq4.1} since recursively (on increasing values of $k$) one can express $V^p_k$ as linear combinations of the $Z^{p'}_{k'}$ with $k' \leq k$, which proves existence of the coefficients.
 Uniqueness is obtained by setting the sequence $Z$ to $(\ind_{(p,k)=(p_0,k_0)})_{(p,k)\in\Q, \ k\geq k_0}$ since then associated $V$ sequence satisfies

-which proves uniqueness in \textbf{point 1} since $V$ is well defined and forces the value of the coefficient.